-Jessie Lau is a writer & journalist from HK, now in London
+Jessie Lau is a London-based writer and award-winning journalist from Hong Kong

 How a Taiwan influencer raised €140K for a Lithuanian ‘crisis pregnancy centre’